svc333/overview/whats-new/index.md

 ### Searching for resources
 New as of: 17 July 2018

 You can search for resources from anywhere in the {{site.data.keyword.cloud_notm}} console.
 Type the name of a resource in the search field in the console menu bar.
+Press the Forward Slash key (/) to activate the search.

 ### Dynamically add federated users to access groups
 New as of: 12 July 2018